brandur/sorg/content/drafts/mongodb.md

 only be one shard key, but there may be other characteristics that should be unique across an entire collection.

-The solution to this problem in MongoDB is to maintain a smaller, secondary collection that's not sharded and which contains email addresses constrained with a unique index along with a pointer to the record in the main collection.
+The answer to this problem in MongoDB is the addition of a smaller, secondary collection that's not sharded and which contains email addresses constrained with a unique index along with a pointer to the record in the main collection.
 While this is functional, it's a significant about of overhead, and MongoDB's